vis7/notes/django/drf_notes.md

 The @api_view decorator for working with function based views.
 The APIView class for working with class-based views.

+- These wrappers provide a few bits of functionality such as making sure you receive Request instances in your view, and adding context to Response objects so that content negotiation can be performed.

+The wrappers also provide behaviour such as returning 405 Method Not Allowed responses when appropriate, and handling any ParseError exceptions that occur when accessing request.data with malformed input.

 from rest_framework.decorators import api_view
 from rest_framework.response import Response